 How to determine your billable hours

-However, the most common ones are the exact working time and project documentation.
-In between, many professionals track as billable the planning and research phases.
+Billable time usually includes the exact working time and project documentation.
+Many professionals also track and charge the planning and research phases.
 The meetings, any unexpected communication, and email correspondence can also count as billable.
-Let’s not forget the travel time (if relevant) and of course the retouching on the project upon agreement with the client.
+Let’s not forget the travel time (if relevant) and, of course, the retouching of the project upon agreement with the client.

-Billable vs non billable hours: How to tell them apart
+Billable vs non-billable hours: How to tell them apart

 How to set your billing rate

 As much as you need to know how to calculate billable hours, you also need to know how to set your billing rate.
 The hourly rate definition is the amount of money that a professional charges for an hour’s work.
 Each industry has different billing rates for its professionals.
 Your experience and qualifications as well as the popularity of a job increase or decrease the earnings for a position.

 To set your hourly rate, first, think about how much you would like to make per year.
 Don’t forget to add a percentage for the freelance business expenses.
 You too will have business expenses since you won’t be an employee anymore, right?
 Plus, you may also want to specify a percentage of annual profit.

 Jenny is a senior web developer.
 For a senior position, she would receive a salary of around $100.000, and she estimates her business expenses to be about $15.000.
 At the same time, she wants to have an extra profit of 10%, working 1400 hours a year.
 Let’s do some basic math calculations to figure out what her web developer hourly rate will be: